 How to Receive Inbound Email via Webhook

-Set up webhook-based inbound email for your AI agent.
-Register a webhook, verify signatures, parse messages, and reply in-thread.
+Set up webhook-based inbound email for your AI agent with Robotomail.
+Register a webhook, verify HMAC signatures, parse messages, and reply in-thread.

 Your AI agent can send email.
 Now it needs to hear back.
 This tutorial shows how to receive inbound email via webhooks using Robotomail.
 When someone replies to your agent, the message arrives at your endpoint as a structured JSON payload, ready to process.